 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is training employees before a penetration test important?
+Why is training employees about the scope and reporting process important in a penetration test?

 Open an interactive chat with Bash